< Early Canberra Government Schools

-After Ledgerton closed as a government school, its recorded history is fleeting: Miss Ivy Dowling was appointed in April 1910; ‘a lady teacher’ was sought for Ledgerton subsidised school in 1911; and a Miss Jessie Worner farewelled by The Mullion community in 1913.
-As the Queanbeyan Age reported, Miss Worner’s departure was appreciatively celebrated: -
+After Ledgerton closed as a government school, its recorded history is fleeting: Miss Ivy Dowling was appointed in April 1910; 'a lady teacher' was sought for Ledgerton subsidised school in 1911; and the teacher Miss Jessie Worner given a fond farewell by the community in 1913: -

 A very pleasant and enjoyable afternoon was spent at the residence of Mr and Mrs D. Ledger's, " The Mullion" on Friday, August 22nd, the occasion being a farewell and presentation to Miss Jessie Worner who has for the last two years held the position of subsidised school teacher at Ledgerton.
 At eight o'clock dancing commenced and was kept merrily going until midnight when the company adjourned to the supper room.